Developer FAQ

 How does a user-space daemon provide file-like services?

 • When a regular program calls open, read, write, etc. on a file-like resource, the kernel translates that to a message of type syscall::data::Packet, describing the file operation, and makes it available for reading on the appropriate daemon's scheme file descriptor.
-See this section for more information.
+See the Providing A Scheme section for more information.

 Kernel Questions